quietone1/commerce-docs/user/pages/03.commerce2/03.user-guide/chapter.md

 User guide
 ============

-This section will act as an end-users guide.
-This is what evaluators and shop managers will read to understand how to use Drupal Commerce.
-This is where digital agencies can send customers and help build documentation for Drupal Commerce implementation.
+This section explains how to use Drupal Commerce.
+It is suitable for shop managers, evaluators or anyone wanting to understand how to use Drupal Commerce.

+This is where digital agencies can send customers and help build documentation for Drupal Commerce.